aerian-studios/ignite-typescript-boilerplate/readme.md

 ### Further reading

 A comprehensive guide to best practice with TypeScript in React is [the React Redux TypeScript Guide](https://github.com/piotrwitek/react-redux-typescript-guide), which covers a lot more than just Redux.
 We have adopted a lot of the patterns from this.
+The `typesafe-actions` library that we use was created by @piotrwitek, the author of the guide.

 Microsoft created [TypeScript React Native Starter](https://github.com/Microsoft/TypeScript-React-Native-Starter), which includes a walkthrough on switching projects to TypeScript.